randyrossi/bmc64/README.md

 That should make a kernel7.img for RPI2, kernel8-32.img for RPI3

-What to put on the sdcard:
+What to put on the SDcard:

     KERNAL, BASIC, CHARGEN, d1541II
     kernel7.img for Pi2 or kernel8.img for Pi3 or both